Can the SDS011 monitor 3D printer particulate emissions?

-With the recent news about how harmful PLA particulate emissions from 3D printers can be, I was curious to see if the sensor is also capable of monitoring particulate emission from the printer.
 In this simple test, I first placed the sensor at rest on the printer bed, and captured a few measurements:

 Baseline PM2.5 levels